An Explicit Formula for the Local zeta Function of a Laurent Polynomial: Local Zeta Functions for Laurent Polynomials

-The next Theorem contains the main properties of $Z(s,f)$. \begin{theorem}[ {\cite[Theorem 3.3]{L-Z}}] Let $f$ be a weakly non-degenerate Laurent polynomial with respect to $\Gamma_{\infty}$, and let $\mathcal{F}$ be a fixed simple and non-trivial fan \ subordinated to $\Gamma_{\infty}$.
-Then the following assertions hold: \begin{enumerate}[(i)] \item $Z(s,f)$ converges for $Re(s)\in(\beta,\alpha)$; \item $Z(s,f)$ has a meromorphic continuation to the whole complex plain as a rational function of $q^{-s}$, and the poles belong to the set
+\begin{theorem}[ {\cite{LeZu}*{Theorem 3.3}}] Let $f$ be a weakly non-degenerate Laurent polynomial with respect to $\Gamma_{\infty}$ over $K$, and let $\mathcal{F}$ be a fixed simple and non-trivial fan subordinated to $\Gamma_{\infty}$.
+Then the following assertions hold: \begin{enumerate}[(i)] \item $Z\Phi(\omega,f)$ converges for $Re(s)\in(\beta,\alpha)$; \item $Z_\Phi(\omega,f)$ has a meromorphic continuation to the whole complex plane as a rational function of $q^{-s}$, and the poles belong to the set

-In addition, the multiplicity of any pole is $\leq2$. \end{enumerate} \end{theorem} Proof of Theorem \ref{Th1} given in \cite{L-Z} is based on a variation of toric resolution of singularities, we refer the reader there for further details.
+In addition, the multiplicity of any pole is least or equal to $n$. \end{enumerate} \end{theorem}